Menu

 Travel & Presentation Awards

-Funding support for THPBA members to present original research at the IHPBA World Congress, E-AHPBA meetings, and other international surgical conferences.
+We aim to support THPBA members in presenting original research at IHPBA World Congress, E-AHPBA meetings, and other surgical conferences.
+(Planned)

 International Collaborations